jiadongdan/jiadongdan.github.io/content/publication/poh-2018-nano-letters/index.md

 ---
-title: Molecular-beam epitaxy of two-dimensional In2Se3 and its giant electroresistance Switching in Ferroresistive Memory Junction
+title: Molecular-beam epitaxy of two-dimensional In2Se3 and its giant electroresistance switching in ferroresistive memory junction
 authors:
 - Sock Mui Poh
 - Sherman Jun Rong Tan